nicolezattarin/Quantum-Cryptography-protocols/README.md

 [4] Marco Tomamichel, Christian Schaffner, Adam Smith, and Renato Renner.
 Leftover hashing against quantum side information.
 IEEE Transactions on Information Theory, 57(8):5524–5535, Aug 2011.
 ISSN 1557-9654. doi: 10.1109/tit.2011.2158473.
 URL http://dx.doi.org/10.1109/TIT.2011.
 2158473.

+## Quantum Key Distribution (QKD)
+Quantum Key Distribution (QKD) is an approach for sharing symmetrical keys between distant users, usually referred as Alice and Bob, in an information-theoretically secure way.
+The implementation is based on establishing an optical link between Alice and Bob: the first prepares a state that is then sent to the receiver, who performs a measurement.

+QKD folder contains code to analyse data from a laboratory session in which we discussed the implementation the 3-state 1decoy QKD protocol proposed in [3].
+Indeed the well known BB84 [1] was originally meant to work with true single-photons.
+Nevertheless, from a practical point of view, deterministic single-photon sources are still not available.
+Therefore, nowadays applications employ weak coherent laser pulses.

+Our analysis provides a way to compute a bound on the security key rate, security key length and quantum bit error rate (QBER), as proposed in [3].

+In particular:

+1. `decoding.py` is meant to read the data from a file and decode the keys encoded.
+Files contain key blocks of different length, each file begins with 8 bytes that code for a uint64 big-endian, which is the length N of the block (in bytes).
+After these first 8 bytes, N bytes (=8N bits) of raw keys follow.
+After the N bytes, another block begins.

+    Each QKD state is represented by two bits.
+    Encoding of input-keys.alice: (00,H), (01,V), (10,D), (11,A) A not used in the three state protocol.
+    Encoding of input-keys.decoy: (00,Strong Intensity), (01,Low Intensity), (10,unused), (11,unused).
+    Encoding of input-keys.bob: (00,H), (01,V), (10,D), (11,A).

+    This code saves the decoded keys in a .csv file with the corresponding block length.

+***References***

+[1] C. H. Bennett and G. Brassard.
+Proceedings of the IEEE International Conference on Computers, Systems and Signal Processing, Bangalore, page 175–179, 1984.

+[2] B. Huttner, N. Imoto, N. Gisin, and T. Mor.
+Quantum cryptography with coherent states.
+Phys.
+Rev. A, 51:1863–1869, Mar 1995. doi: 10.1103/PhysRevA.51.1863.
+URL https://link.aps.org/ doi/10.1103/PhysRevA.51.1863.

+[3] Davide Rusca, Alberto Boaron, Fadri Gru ̈nenfelder, Anthony Martin, and Hugo Zbinden.
+Finite- key analysis for the 1-decoy state qkd protocol.
+Applied Physics Letters, 112(17):171104, 2018. doi: 10.1063/1.5023340.
+URL https://doi.org/10.1063/1.5023340.

+[4] Charles Ci Wen Lim, Marcos Curty, Nino Walenta, Feihu Xu, and Hugo Zbinden.
+Concise security bounds for practical decoy-state quantum key distribution.
+Phys.
+Rev. A, 89:022307, Feb 2014. doi: 10.1103/PhysRevA.89.022307.
+URL https://link.aps.org/doi/10.1103/PhysRevA.89.022307.

+[5] Wassily Hoeffding.
+Probability inequalities for sums of bounded random variables.
+Journal of the American Statistical Association, 58(301):13–30, 1963. doi: 10.1080/01621459.1963.10500830.
+URL https://www.tandfonline.com/doi/abs/10.1080/01621459.1963.10500830.

+[6] Costantino Agnesi, Marco Avesani, Andrea Stanco, Paolo Villoresi, and Giuseppe Vallone.
+All-fiber self-compensating polarization encoder for quantum key distribution.
+Optics Letters, 44(10):2398, May 2019.
+ISSN 1539-4794. doi: 10.1364/ol.44.002398.
+URL http://dx.doi.org/10.1364/OL.44.
+002398.